Torsors on semistable curves and degenerations: Introduction

+The resulting moduli stack over $A := \spec k\llbracket t \rrbracket$ has a closed fibre which is a s.n.c.divisor with $\ell + 1$ smooth components, $\ell = \text{rank}(G)$, indexed by the extended Dynkin diagram of $G$.
+This degeneration is therefore a semistable degeneration in the sense of Mumford \cite{kkms} (see also \cite{balapandey}).
+Towards the very end of \cite{kkms} Mumford constructs a relative compactification $\bar{G}_{_A}$ of $G \times A$ where $\bar{G}_{_K} = G_{_K}$.
+The closed fibre $\bar{G}_{_o}$ is a union of complete varieties meeting with simple normal crossing singularities.
+These are indexed by the vertices of the affine Dynkin diagram.
+This is an algebro-geometric model of the Bruhat-Tits building in the relative case.
+He remarks at the close of the book that his compactification can be viewed as a kind of ``N\'eron model with corners" of the semisimple group scheme over the local ring.
+The degeneration in the present work can be viewed as a precise analogue for $\text{Bun}_{_G}(C_{_A})$.

+The stack, local analytically, gives a resolution of singularities for analogues of certain matrix type singularities.
+These occur on the stack of torsion-free sheaves and their links to the theory of local models and PEL Shimura varieties were already seen by Faltings \cite{faltings1}.
+This we hope would make our stacks wider in their appeal.
+We describe in outline the structure of the closed fibre of the stack and elaborate it in the case when $G = \tsl(2)$ \eqref {components} \eqref{components1}.

+In Part II and III, we work towards the coarse space.
+To get a separated and proper stack in the limit we require a definition of semistability of certain torsors under the parahoric group scheme on semistable curves.
+Here, even the basic case of a principal $G$-bundle on an irreducible nodal curve itself was not well understood.

+A notion of $\mu$-semistability which appropriately generalizes Ramanathan's definition, has been open and presents serious difficulties (see \cite{faltings}, \cite{fm3}).
 In the third of a series of papers (\cite{fm2}, \cite{fm3}, \cite{fmw}) on principal $G$-bundles on elliptic curves and singular curves, R. Friedman and J. Morgan write that ``{\em there are many remaining open questions.
 One of the deepest is the problem of finding an intrinsic definition of semistability for G-bundles on a singular curve, and of a generalized form of S-equivalence, which would be broad enough to include those bundles coming from the parabolic construction}".

-The second aim of this paper is to answer these basic questions in the theory of $G$-torsors on singular curves when the singularity is nodal.
-However, the limiting moduli space is now the space of Gieseker torsors and the construction has no exceptions unlike in \cite{fm3}.

-Obvious generalizations of Ramanathan's definition of (semi)stability fail in the singular case making the problem somewhat subtle (see (\ref{counterexamples}) for a counterexample), the key difficulty being that even when the objects are locally free $G$-torsors, the sub-objects which are required to test the (semi)stability of a torsor could now be in the larger category of objects which replace the ``torsion-free'' subsheaves.
-The second difficulty is that tensor products of semistable vector bundles need not be semistable in the nodal case and hence no obvious Tannakian approach is possible.
+Moreover, for the construction of coarse spaces, this notion should have a GIT interpretation.